 Ethereum is an open-source blockchain-based platform that essentially enables hundreds of decentralized cryptocurrencies and projects to be built and deployed without having to build their own blockchains.

 With the second largest market cap in the cryptocurrency world, Ethereum has drawn a lot of attention from investors and crypto enthusiasts alike.

-This relatively new cryptocurrency not only presents a significant change to the status quo, it also allows for the quick development and deployment of new applications.
-Ethereum essentially enabled dozens of new and extremely innovative cryptocurrencies to exist.
+Ethereum not only presents a significant change to the status quo, it also allows for the quick development and deployment of new applications presenting niche solutions for various industries.

 Ethereum vs. Bitcoin

 If you’re interested in Ethereum, chances are you have some sort of foundational knowledge of Bitcoin.

 All cryptocurrencies inevitably get compared to Bitcoin, and it frankly makes understanding them much easier.

 Bitcoin launched in 2009 as the world’s first cryptocurrency, with the single goal of creating a decentralized universal currency.
 This currency would not require any intermediary financial institutions, but would still ensure safe and valid transactions.
 This was made possible by a revolutionary technology called the “blockchain.”